NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 $ ~/dev/MamadouArchives-Sync/UpdateEngine.sh
 {{< /highlight >}}

 __9__.
 It may take a long time for the script to finish.
-If everything goes fine, we can commit and push the engine's binary dependencies.
+If everything goes fine, we can commit and push engine's binary dependencies.
 Note that the script does not so automatically because I prefer to review it before committing or pushing it.
 But, the script stage the retrieved new or updated files for you automatically.
 So:

 {{< highlight sh >}}
 $ git status           # in order to see the changes